Examination of Platform and Differentiating Elements in Product Design

 The problems of mass customization, portfolio design, and platforming all pose a common challenge to the designer: knowing how to partition a set of product variants to maximize commonality and simultaneously achieve sufficient differentiation for purposes of customization.
 This research focuses on the particular issue of how differences between platform elements and differentiating elements are evidenced in the product layout or configuration.
 The premise of this research is that certain architectural properties, such as modularity, vary between platform and differentiating elements.
 In particular, certain measures of commonality offer an appropriate set of indices for evaluating these differences in a systematic and repeatable manner.
 Both function and physical solution commonality provide a descriptor with which to distinguish and rank platform and differentiating elements.
 By evaluating components of a product in terms of function commonality, physical solution commonality, and modularity, a comparison can be made between platforms and differentiating elements with respect to these indices.
 The hypothesis of this work is that platforms are integrated and the non-common differentiating elements are, relative to the platforms, more modular.
 While anecdotal evidence exists to support this idea, the purpose of this work is to evaluate two existing product families as a means for analyzing this hypothesized relation.
 The result of this research is a descriptive set of knowledge that illustrates the distinguishing factors between platform and differentiating elements.
 The data specifically demonstrate the differences in architecture between platforms and differentiating elements, thus suggesting how these design aspects can and should be addressed at the conceptual stage of design.
 While not the focus of this study, future research involving a more prescriptive approach to conceptual design can directly benefit from the results.
 The knowledge gained in this work serves as a foundation for addressing portfolio design where both customization and commonality are key issues.

-M. Van Wie et al., "Examination of Platform and Differentiating Elements in Product Design," ASME 2004 International Mechanical Engineering Congress and Exposition, American Society of Mechanical Engineers (ASME), Nov 2004.
+M. Van Wie et al., "Examination of Platform and Differentiating Elements in Product Design," Proceedings of the ASME 2004 International Mechanical Engineering Congress and Exposition (2004, Anaheim, CA), American Society of Mechanical Engineers (ASME), Nov 2004.

 Mechanical and Aerospace Engineering